Aharoni-Lab/LabkiPackManager/tests/DEV_ENV_SETUP_WINDOWS_WSL2.md

 docker compose exec mediawiki chmod -R o+rwx cache/sqlite    # Windows fix for SQLite
 ```

-If you have docker issues here, make sure to go into docker settings -> resources and enable wsl integration for ubuntu.
-Need to run ubuntu as windows admin too.
+If Docker fails to start or connect, open Docker Desktop → Settings → Resources → WSL Integration, and enable your Ubuntu distro.
+Ensure WSL is version 2.
+You do not need to run Ubuntu as Windows admin.

 Open `http://localhost:8080` to confirm the wiki is live.